benbrown/shuttlecraft/README.md

 - Compose posts and deliver on the web, and also via ActivityPub, RSS
 - Fave, boost and reply to posts
 - View notifications
+- Send and receive DMs
 - Block people or instances

 Not yet supported:
-- DMs
 - Incoming updates and deletes
 - Media uploads
-- Mentions
-- Boost/like counts

 ## Warning: Experimental Software!